ttbangg/cvd-health-inequality-analysis-powerbi/README.md

 - Excess rate = (Observed mortality - 88.8)
 - Excess deaths = (Excess rate / 100,000) × Population size

-**Interpretation:** Estimated deaths that would be prevented if all areas achieved the mortality rate of least deprived populations—a measure of **health inequality burden**.
+**Interpretation:** Estimated deaths that would be prevented if all areas achieved the mortality rate of least deprived populations, a measure of **health inequality burden**.

 **Total excess deaths in sample: 239** *(rounded from 238.79)*